1234zou/MOKIT/README.md

    DOI: 10.1021/acs.jctc.8b00854; DOI: 10.1021/acs.jpca.0c05216.

-* If you use MOKIT in your work, you should cite MOKIT in the main body of your paper.
+* If you use MOKIT in your work, please cite MOKIT in the main body of your paper.
   Citing MOKIT only in Supporting Information of your paper is insufficient.
+More details and examples of citation can be found in [manual](doc/MOKIT_manual.pdf) under the `doc/` directory, in which you can also find EndNote citation files.

-* Please read the [manual](doc/) for details of citation.
-Your proper citation would be a great encouragement to developer.
+  Your proper citation would be a great encouragement to developers.

 Disclaimer
 ----------